Monday, March 27, 2017

 • “If a child reads for 20 minutes every day, they are exposed to about 1.8 million words of text every year.
 That is 137 new words per minute!”

-On top of the benefits that I just listed, there are times that literacy has changed the course of history.
+On top of the benefits that I just listed, there are times when literacy has changed the course of history.
 For example, when Johannes Guttenberg invented his printing press, he substantially increased people’s ability to learn.
 Much like the internet now, his revolutionary idea brought more information to more people and changed the course of history.
 Here are some history-changing books as well:

 1. The Communist Manifesto by Karl Marx: In a time of deadly working conditions this book, “detailed a process for the working class to rise up and eliminate class struggles.”